EricIO/draft-regext-epp-registry-lock/draft-skoglund-regext-epp-registry-lock.md

 Many registries provide registrants for a way to add protection to their domains by locking them at the registry level.
 By locking a domain a registrant ensures that any changes (except for renewing the domain) are verified by the registry before going into effect.
+As of yet there have been no standardized process for for a registry lock and registries that provide it have come up with different processes, most including some level of manual intervention.

+While a domain that has registry lock enabled on it needs authorization for any changes made to it a registry MAY allow changes bypassing the authorization via automated DNSSEC provisioning, for example using a CDSS/CSYNC scanner.

 In this document, we define an EPP extension that enables registries and registrars to further automate the registry lock process.